 Tiruchirappalli

-Tiruchiramalai Fort, temple and the Temple tank,Tirucharapalli, Tamil Nadu The city of Tiruchirappalli is more popularly known as Trichy.
+The city of Tiruchirappalli is more popularly known as Trichy.
 What brings to our mind at the first instance when we talk about Trichy is Malikkottai.
-This beautiful and wonderful hill can be seen from all around in the city.
-When we see this hill from far from different places, it is astonishing to see the images of Lord Shiva’s Vahana, Rishabham, Ambal’s Vahana Lion and Lord Ganesha in a sitting posture with His extended trunk.
-This hill is known as Kailasa of South, devotees offer their prayers to Lord Shiva to the hill itself here.
+This beautiful hill can be seen from all around the city.
+When we see this hill from far away, it is astonishing to see the images of Lord Shiva’s vahana, Rishabham, Ambal’s vahana Lion, and Lord Ganesha in a sitting posture with His extended trunk.
+This hill is known as Kailasa of South, devotees offer their prayers to Lord Shiva on the hill itself here.
 The city acquiring the name of Tiru-chira-palli rests on the presence of Lord Shiva here.

 There is a natural formation of a cave in this hill and it has beds made of stones for Jain saints.
-Inscriptions of the names of these saints were made on these stones which are of the fifth century script can be seen even today.
-One of such inscription is on a saint by name“Chiraa”.
-And hence the archeologists and historians believe that this city should have derived its name as Chirappalli.
+Inscriptions of the names of these saints were made on these stones which are of the fifth-century script can be seen even today.
+One such inscription is on a saint by the name’Chiraa‘.
+Hence the archeologists and historians believe that this city should have derived its name as Chirappalli.

 Tiruchiramalai

 The Tiruchirappalli hill has three temples.
 On the peak is the Uchi Pillayar Temple.
-In between, there is a rock-cut temple named 'Lalithangura Pallava Ishwara Griham' taken by Mahendra Pallavan after he renounced Jainism and converted to Saivism.
+In between, there is a rock-cut temple named 'Lalithangura Pallava Ishwara Griham', which was taken by Mahendra Pallavan after he renounced Jainism and converted to Saivism.
 Beneath this is Thayumanaswamy Temple.
-The presiding deity of this temple is known by different names – Sevvanthi Nathar, Thirumalai Kozhunthar, Thayumanavar, Thirumalai Perumal Adigal and Mathrubootheswarar.
-These are not just conventional names of the places but has significance based on certain reasons.
+The presiding deity of this temple is known by different names – Sevvanthi Nathar, Thirumalai Kozhunthar, Thayumanavar, Thirumalai Perumal Adigal, and Mathrubootheswarar.
+These are not just conventional names of the places but have significance based on certain reasons.

 Today this temple is known more popularly as Thayumanavar Temple.
 The Sevvanthi Puranam elucidates the blessings that one can get from this Lord in Tiruchiramalai: